Indiana Jones and the Kingdom of the Crystal Skull: Box office

 Indiana Jones and the Kingdom of the Crystal Skull is distributed by one entity, Paramount, but owned by another, Lucasfilm.
 The pre-production arrangement between the two organizations granted Paramount 12.5% of the film's revenue.
-As the $185 million budget was larger than the original $125 million estimate, Lucas, Spielberg and Ford turned down large upfront salaries so Paramount could cover the film's costs.
-In order for Paramount to see a profit beyond its distribution fee, the film had to make over $400 million.
+As the $185 million budget was larger than initially expected, Lucas, Spielberg and Ford turned down large upfront salaries so Paramount could cover the film's costs.
+For Paramount to see a profit beyond its distribution fee, the film had to make over $400 million.
 At that point, Lucas, Spielberg, Ford, and those with smaller profit-sharing deals would also begin to collect their cut.

-The film was released on May 22, 2008, in North America, playing at 4,260 theaters.
+The film was released on May 22, 2008, in the United States and Canada, playing at 4,260 theaters.
 At that time, it achieved the third-highest number of screenings, behind Pirates of the Caribbean: At World's End and Spider-Man 3.
-For its opening day, the film grossed $25 million, making it the fourth-highest Thursday opening, behind Star Wars: Episode II – Attack of the Clones, The Matrix Reloaded and Star Wars: Episode III – Revenge of the Sith.
+For its opening day, the film earned $25 million domestically, making it the fourth-highest Thursday opening, behind Star Wars: Episode II – Attack of the Clones, The Matrix Reloaded and Star Wars: Episode III – Revenge of the Sith.
 In its opening weekend, it grossed an estimated $101 million and ranked number one at the box office.
 The film would go on to set opening weekend records for both a Steven Spielberg film and Harrison Ford film, breaking the previous records held by The Lost World: Jurassic Park and Air Force One simultaneously.
 Within its first five days of release, it grossed $151.1 million, combined with $126 million from the four-day opening weekend.
 It ranked as the second-biggest Memorial Day weekend release, after Pirates of the Caribbean: At World's End.
 During Memorial Day, the film had already generated a total of $26.7 million, becoming the second-highest Monday gross of any film, trailing only behind Spider-Man 2.
 It was the third-most-successful film of 2008 domestically, behind The Dark Knight and Iron Man, respectively, and the year's second-highest-grossing film internationally, behind The Dark Knight.
 In February 2010, it was the 25th-highest-grossing film of all time domestically, and 44th-highest-grossing worldwide, as well as the most financially successful Indiana Jones film when not adjusted for inflation of ticket prices.